eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 				- gate oxide thickness
 				- mobility
-				- "other [semiconductor manufacturing] process parameters" [Sutherland1999, from Chapter 5 Calibrating the Model: \S5.1 Calibration technique, pp. 81-83]
+				- "other [semiconductor manufacturing] process parameters"
+				- IC designers can use SPICE-like circuit simulation of a transistor-level IC implementation of an inverter to characterize the value of $\tau$ and the parasitic delay of an inverter $p_{inv}$ [Sutherland1999, from Chapter 5 Calibrating the Model: \S5.1 Calibration technique, pp. 81].
+This process is also known as inverter characterization [Sutherland1999, from Chapter 5 Calibrating the Model: \S5.1 Calibration technique, pp. 82].
+			[Sutherland1999, from Chapter 5 Calibrating the Model: \S5.1 Calibration technique, pp. 81-83]
 		* Inverter delay is estimated to be 0.2 FO4 inverter delay [Weste2011, from Chapter 4 Delay: \S4.4 Linear Delay Model: \4.4.3 Delay in a Logic Gate, Example 4.10, pp. 158]
 			+ FO4 delay, or FO4 inverter delay, is cited for "typical process parameters and worst-case environments (low power supply voltage and high temperature)" [Weste2011, from Chapter 4 Delay: \S4.4 Linear Delay Model: \4.4.3 Delay in a Logic Gate, pp. 158]